sotpotatis/sotpotatis/README.md

 Who is this, you might ask?
 Well, I am **Albin**/**Sotpotatis**/**Sweet potato**/**Sötpotatis**/*a bunch of other names too*

 As far as technology goes: I shape the future!
-Born 2004, and speaks Python, MicroPython, HTML, Javascript, CSS, Ruby (soon), Dart (soon), your favorite frameworks and libraries: Bootstrap, jQuery, Tailwind, Kivy, Matplotlib, Flask (to name a few), and general computer/electronics stuff: ESP32/ESP8266, Raspberry Pi, Apache, soldering.
+Born 2004, and speaks Python, MicroPython, HTML, Javascript, CSS, Ruby (workin' on it at least 😎), Dart (soon), your favorite frameworks and libraries: Bootstrap, jQuery, Tailwind, Kivy, Matplotlib, Flask (to name a few), and general computer/electronics stuff: ESP32/ESP8266, Raspberry Pi, Apache, soldering.
 I am also very keen on home automation and is experienced with Home Assistant and NodeRed as well as some tinkering around with ESPHome.
 I speak your favorite hardware and microcontrollers: PyCom, Raspberry Pi, D1 Mini, DigiSpark, etc.

 I am mostly experienced with Python and have done a lot in the language, from web apps to tray applications to tinkering on small ESP32s.